Skip to main content

 Real projects, with just enough detail to be useful.

-These pieces sit between a portfolio and a how to guide.
-They show what changed on a real site, why it mattered, and what you might borrow for your own context.
+Part portfolio, part how-to guide.
+What changed on a real site, why it mattered, and what you might borrow for your own context.

 Tourism and hospitality